 Come see why we were given the 2015 Avvo Clients’ Choice Award for Family Law – just contact us today to begin.

 The state uses a case-by-case procedure when deciding whether or not to let a grandparent visit their grandchildren.
 As with a divorce, your visitation must be in the child’s best interests, not just your own.
 If either parent has attempted to keep you away from their child, you will need to show that your presence will be beneficial to your grandchild.

 If one or both parents of your grandchild have passed away, you may be granted automatic rights to visit them.
 You may even request the right to become their legal guardian if visitation is not enough.
 Still, even in such unique and unfortunate circumstances, you are not given grandparent visitation rights automatically and you will need to present your case to the court.

 You may want to show the court that you:

 It should also be noted that great grandparents and step-grandparents do not automatically inherit any visitation rights in New York State, not even in situations where there are no surviving parents.

 Family law disputes are complicated to settle between immediate family members, such as two spouses, but the matters can become even more complex if you are more distant from the source of contention, such as if you are a grandparent wanting to visit a grandchild.
 Get to the center of your case and start standing up for your grandparental rights without getting bogged down by legal definitions and paperwork by recruiting our team today.
-You will readily find that our Dutchess County family law attorneys are genuinely invested in the well-being of our clients and that all we want is to see you and your family happy.
+You will readily find that our attorneys are genuinely invested in the well-being of our clients and that all we want is to see you and your family happy.